Use OpenClaw in DSW

 • -L 18789:0.0.0.0:18789: Maps local port 18789 to remote port 18789.

-• -p 3000: The SSH connection port, which is the DSW public network port.
+• -p 3000: The SSH connection port (the DSW public port).

 Success indicators:

-• The command runs without errors.
+• The command executes without errors.

 • The terminal remains connected and does not return to the command prompt.